Special Educational Needs and Disability (SEND) Support

 All schools, colleges and services will have their own published policies and/or guidance for addressing complaints and disagreements.
 In the first instance it is always best to discuss issues at the earliest opportunity and this may be an informal chat with your child's teacher or SENCO at school.

-If you feel that you are unable to resolve a disagreement there are different processes available depending on the nature of the issue or disagreement and you can access further information on this by clicking here Disagreements and Complaints
+If you feel that you are unable to resolve a disagreement there are different processes available depending on the nature of the issue or disagreement.
+For further information go to the Disagreements and Complaints page on the SEND Local Offer website.

 In Nottinghamshire the Youth Justice Service (YJS) have a dedicated education team, who pick up anything that relates to education for young people in the youth justice system.
 The team includes advisors in education, training and employment.